 While living together outside of marriage was once considered socially unacceptable, it is now very much the norm.
 The majority of couples cohabitate prior to marriage and many couples never choose to legally marry.
 If you have children from a prior marriage, however, you may wish to reconsider living with a new partner if custody of the children remains in dispute.

-Anytime the parents of a minor child no longer live together, whether because of divorce, legal separation, or because they never lived together, the issue of custody of the child must be addressed.
+Anytime the parents of a minor child no longer live together, whether because of divorce, legal separation, or because they never lived together, the issue of the child’s custody must be addressed.
 In Massachusetts “custody” may refer to legal and/or physical custody of the child.
 There are basically four types of custody arrangements, including:

 When the custodial decision must be made regarding a minor child, the parents will ideally work out an agreement between them that the court approves.
 If the parents are unable to reach an out-of-court agreement regarding custody, the court must intervene.
 Like all decisions made that impact a minor child, the court is required to decide custodial issues using the “best interest of the child” standard.

-In Massachusetts, Mass.
-Gen. Laws Ch.
-208 §31 governs custody of children.
+This governs the custody of children.
 That statute does not require a judge to consider specific factors when deciding what is in a child’s best interest.
 Instead, the law states “When considering the happiness and welfare of the child, the court shall consider whether the child’s present or past living conditions adversely affect his physical, mental, moral or emotional health.”
 Factors a judge may consider when deciding custody of a minor child include:

 The law does not specifically prohibit a parent seeking custody of a minor child from living with a new partner outside the bounds of legal matrimony.
 In fact, the law does not directly address the issue of cohabitating.